Use of fire in grazed woodlands — Queensland

 If fire is to be used to maintain pastures in grazed woodlands and prevent woodland thickening, it is necessary to have a practical fire management strategy for the whole property.

-In the semi-arid grazed woodlands of central and north Queensland it is necessary to burn at least once every five to six years.
-In south-east Queensland the fire interval may need to be less with a fire every three to five years.
-Missing one of these fires means tree seedlings and shrubs will be able to grow above the height at which fire will knock them back down to ground level.
+In the semi-arid grazed woodlands of Central and North Queensland, it is necessary to burn at least once every 5-6 years.
+In South-East Queensland the fire interval may need to be less with a fire every 3-5 years.
+Missing one of these fires means tree seedlings and shrubs will grow above the height at which fire will be able to knock them down to ground level.

 In order to guarantee a successful fire, sufficient fuel is required.
 The easiest way to achieve this is to take advantage of the better grass growth experienced in better seasons.
 Ensuring sufficient fuel in drier years is more difficult and requires a reduction in stocking rate.

-Whilst many landholders are reluctant to reduce stocking rates in poor seasons, it is probably the best option in the long run as it allows annual rotational burning of all paddocks, helping guarantee a stable, productive and sustainable pasture.
+Whilst many landholders are reluctant to reduce stocking rates in poor seasons, it is the best option.
+In the long run, reducing stocking rates allows annual rotational burning of all paddocks, helping guarantee a stable, productive and sustainable pasture.
 The cost of alternatives, such as chemical treatment or mechanical clearing, has increased significantly in recent years.
 In many situations the use of these alternatives has been restricted by legislation.

 Conclusions